Studentship opportunities at UWE Graduate School

 Applications will be shortlisted for interview and following the interview, the successful candidate(s) will be awarded the studentship.

-The Graduate School is delighted to announce the availability of fully-funded PhD studentships, which will be warded to high calibre graduates in the following areas of research excellence.
+The Graduate School is delighted to announce the availability of fully-funded PhD studentships in the Faculty of Business and Law, which will be awarded to high calibre graduates in the following areas of research excellence.

 Faculty of Health and Applied Sciences

 - Activating people with inflammatory arthritis to engage in collaborative healthcare studentship

 - Frontline Physiotherapy in General Practice to Improve the Management of Musculoskeletal Conditions Studentship

 - The Ecological Importance of Seagrass Beds in the Eastern Aegean Sea Studentship

 - Cognitive Psychology, Human Factors and Emergency Care Studentship

 - Migrant Fathering Studentship